marcelm/cutadapt/README.rst

 data.
 This is necessary when the reads are longer than the molecule that is sequenced, such as in microRNA data.

-cutadapt is implemented in Python.
-It comes with an extension module written in Cython that implements the alignment algorithm.

 cutadapt is available under the terms of the MIT license (see the file ``LICENSE``).

 Links